hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 Queueing a destroy plan destroys the infrastructure managed by a workspace.
 If you don't do this, the infrastructure resources will continue to exist but will become unmanaged; you'll need to go into your infrastructure providers to delete the resources manually.

-Before queueing a destroy plan, you must enable the 'Allow destroy plans' setting.
+Before queueing a destroy plan, you must enable the 'Allow destroy plans' setting and click the "Save settings" button.